 Viral Infections

-Respiratory infections caused by viruses such as avian influenza and avian pox can also Major Mitchell's Cockatoos.
+Respiratory infections caused by viruses such as avian influenza and avian pox can also affect Major Mitchell's Cockatoos.
 These viral infections are highly contagious and can spread rapidly within aviaries.
 Early detection and quarantine measures are essential in preventing the spread of viral respiratory infections.

 Fungal Infections